 Dysport may start to kick in sooner, perhaps 1-2 days, compared to Botox®Cosmetic which usually starts to work in 2-5 days.
 You should wait 14 days for this medication to fully kick in.

 Dysport blocks the impulses from the nerve to the facial muscle that makes the wrinkle.
 Wrinkles are formed from repetitious movement of certain facial muscles, like the vertical lines between the eyebrows.
 When these certain muscles go to “sleep”, the skin becomes smooth and unwrinkled, allowing normal facial expression to be unaffected.
 Only full strength Dysport is used and prepared according to the drug company’s instructions.
-Dysport is purchase from Galderma, the FDA approved drug company.
+Dysport is purchased from Galderma, the FDA approved drug company.

 Tiny amounts of Dysport are injected into certain facial muscles.
 These injections are almost painless, and usually take a minute or less to inject.
 Your appointment for Dysport will be 15 minutes.